Lupus (Systemic Lupus Erythematosus)

 Certain types of rashes (called acute or chronic cutaneous lupus)

 Pericarditis, confirmed by physical exam or electrocardiogram (EKG), or pleuritis, confirmed by physical findings or chest X-ray

 Kidney disorder, confirmed by finding high levels of protein in the urine or other specific urine abnormalities, especially red cells suggesting inflammation in the kidney

 Neurological disorder, including seizures or psychosis (a serious psychiatric illness)

 Blood disorder, including evidence of red blood cell destruction (hemolytic anemia), low white blood cells (leukopenia) or low platelets (thrombocytopenia)

-Immune disorder — This is established by the finding of certain antibodies in the blood, which may include a positive anti-ds-DNA test, a positive anti-Smith antibody test, a positive test for syphilis even though you don't have syphilis or a positive antiphospholipid antibody test (an antibody associated with miscarriage or blood clots).
+Immune disorder — This is established by the finding of certain antibodies in the blood, which may include a positive ANA, anti-ds-DNA test, or anti-Smith antibody test, a positive test for syphilis even though you don't have syphilis or a positive antiphospholipid antibody test (an antibody associated with miscarriage or blood clots).